-PTSD Checklist-Civilian Version (PCL-C), the DES (Dissociative Experiences Scale), The Beck Depression Inventory (BDI), and The Beck Anxiety Inventory (BAI),
+PTSD Checklist-Civilian Version (PCL-C), the DES (Dissociative Experiences Scale), The Beck Depression Inventory (BDI), and The Beck Anxiety Inventory (BAI).

 On the PCL-C, the average score upon admission was 42.7 and at discharge 30.3.
-These scores indicate that a person has experienced a lot of trauma, and the drop in score of 10 or more is considered to be evidence of a good response to treatment.
+These scores indicate that a person has experienced a lot of trauma, and the drop in a score of 10 or more is considered to be evidence of a good response to treatment.

 The average DES scores in our sample of residents were in the normal range on admission, but a few had very elevated scores.
 We will gather more data to see if high-scorers on the DES experience significant score reductions while at HSR.
 We are also in the process of creating a new scale that measures compartmentalization, a more subtle form of dissociation, often seen in the addictive client.

 However, the most exciting pre and post data collection came from a comparison between the pretreatment and post-treatment scores on the BAI and BDI.
 These questionnaires are two widely used standardized tests.
 The BAI initial mean score was 23.1 (S.D. = 13.0) and the discharge mean score was 8.7 (S.D. = 8.6), t = 5.6195, p<.00001.
 These results mean that our results were highly significant.